SansGuidon/bookmarks/README.md

 * [Martin Fowler](https://martinfowler.com/articles/is-quality-worth-cost.html) - (2019) Is High Quality Software Worth the Cost?
 * [Literate programming](http://www.literateprogramming.com/) - is a programming paradigm introduced by Donald Knuth in which a program is given as an explanation of the program logic in a natural language, such as English, interspersed with snippets of macros and traditional source code, from which a compilable source code can be generated.
 * [Literate programming links](http://www.literateprogramming.com/links.html) - articles about literate programming
+* [1x Engineer](https://1x.engineer/) - a non-exhaustive list of what qualities make up a 1x engineer.

 ## API
 * [Adam DuVander](https://www.programmableweb.com/news/top-10-api-worst-practices/2012/08/03) - (2012) Top 10 API Worst Practices